-In 2020, The Ringling has received a significant gift of art from Murray Bring and Kay Delaney Bring, in support of the modern and contemporary collection.
-This fall, the museum unveils an exhibition of selections from this gift in dialogue with rarely seen works from the collection.
+In 2020, The Ringling received a significant gift of art from Murray Bring and Kay Delaney Bring, in support of the modern and contemporary collection.
+This exhibition presents selections from this gift in dialogue with rarely seen works from The Ringling's collection.

 The exhibition’s title, The world is just so small, now, is borrowed from the first stanza of a poem by Brazilian artist Abraão Batista.
 Bringing together additional prints, watercolors, and drawings by artists working on paper, the exhibition highlights the medium as fundamental to the artists’ practice.

 The families of UnidosNow worked with The Ringling Museum of Art to learn to use art as a conduit to express their thoughts and feelings.
 The result is this exhibition, inspired by their Hispanic heritage and their surroundings, with which the artists share their visions and dreams with all of us.

 This poster exhibition will be featured in the Circus Museum, Tibbals Learning Center.